 Figure 1.1 - 1TCP/IP Protocol Layers

-///

-This layered architecture enables modular design, where each layer contributes specific functionalities, resulting in the robust and scalable network communication we rely on today.
+In the diagram illustrated above, showing the layered architecture of the TCP/IP protocol, each layer transitions seamlessly into the next, representing a hierarchy of functions essential for network communication.
+Starting at the application layer, protocols like HTTP and FTP interact with end-user applications, preparing data for communication.
+This data is then encapsulated into segments by the transport layer, where TCP or UDP manages the trustworthiness and flow of the data between hosts.
+Following this, the internet layer takes charge, wrapping the data with IP addresses through the Internet Protocol, ensuring it reaches the correct destination across the network.
+Finally, the link layer translates these IP packets into frames appropriate for the physical network medium, handling the data transmission over physical hardware such as Ethernet.
+Each layer serves a precise purpose, and together, they form the framework that allows data to be carried from one device to another across diverse and complex networks.

 TCP and IP: The Dynamic Duo

 TCP and IP are two distinct but intertwined protocols within the suite of TCP/IP.
-IP is responsible for delivering packets from the source host to the destination host based on the IP addresses.
+IP ensures that data packets are transported from the originating host to the intended recipient using IP addresses to navigate the delivery process.
 It does not guarantee delivery, nor does it ensure correct sequence or avoid duplicate delivery.

 On the other hand, TCP is all about reliability.
 It ensures data integrity and delivers data in the correct order.
 By establishing connections, sequencing data packets, and acknowledging received packets, TCP ensures that communication is reliable and error-free.